You are here

 Accelerator Technology describes the technology used to accelerate large currents of tightly focused beams to high energies.
 These beams are then used to study elementary particles, to produce synchrotron light for analysis in biophysics, in crystallography, in surface physics, or in the material sciences, for cancer therapy, and for a variety of other applications.
 Studies with synchrotron light are currently performed by CHESS at Cornell.
 The technology involved in accelerators is very rich and I am currently mostly interested in the technology required for the Electron Ion Collider, in particular in components that are tested by CBETA, the 4-turn ERL we are constructing at Cornell, where the energy of accelerated particles is recovered in superconducting cavities in order to accelerate new particles.
 These particles are produced in a photo cathode electron gun that involves a very complex system of lasers.
 Subsequently they are accelerated in a high-power superconducting radio-frequency (SRF) linac that has been constructed in my group.
 This system holds world records in beam brightness and in current through an SRF linac.
 A second SRF linac was constructed that couples only little RF power to the beam, because it is optimized for ERLs where the power is supplied by a decelerating beam.
 This complete accelerating system from the electron source through the ERL linac and its permanent magnet return loop recovered the beam’s energy for the firs time in June 2019.
-We are now completing the world’s first multi-turn ERL by a return loop built of permanent magnets in an FFAG arrangement that allows to store all beam of 4-different energies in one beam pipe simultaneously.
-Also a first-of-its kind technology.
+We are now completing the world’s first multi-turn ERL and will store all beam of 4-different energies in one beam pipe simultaneously.
+This is first-of-its kind technology.